 We devote ourselves to this task with the cognition that such an holistic, systemic thinking is generally not provided by our common academic institutions — which form optimised specialists in only one discipline –, and noticing, as a consequence, that the problems of our world cannot be solved or even tackled by only one discipline at a time.

 The final, ideal aim of the Todi Week, in analogy with the Cortona Week, is to forge and catalyze a new class of world leaders — thing of the utmost necessity for our world today; and to reinforce ethics and human dignity in an environment which presently entails the danger of becoming foreign or even hostile to us.

-The Todi-week 2018 will take place from June 23rd, Saturday — beginning in the morning — till June 30th Saturday, ending with the lunch.
-Participants can arrive Friday the 22nd in the afternoon, room and dinner are paid for.
+The Todi Week 2019 will take place from June 22nd, Saturday — beginning in the morning — till June 29th Saturday, ending with the lunch.
+Participants can arrive Friday the 21nd in the afternoon, room and dinner are paid for.
 The total fee of 1500 euro includes full board (usually in double room unless special request-but only few single rooms are available) and the registration fee.
 Young (max.
 32 years) students and participants have a reduced total fee of 1000 euros.

 SCIENTIFIC DIRECTION: Pier Luigi Luisi, Prof. Emeritus ETH Zurich

 ADVISORY BOARD: Fritjof Capra, Physicist and Author, Berkeley, USA; Michel Bitbol, Philosopher, Paris, France; brother David Steindl-Rast, Benedictine Monk, Ithaca, USA; Renuka Singh, Professor of Sociology, New Delhi, India; David Lorimer, Pres.
 Medical network, Aberdeen, UK; Wittfrida Mitterer, bio-architecture, Professor at LUMSA and Innsbruck university, Jorg Rasche, psychotherapist, Berlin, Germany, Kamran Mofid, Founder of the Globalisation for the Common Good Initiative.